Saturday September 03, 2022

-The Ring of Fire is held on Canandaigua Lake, Honeoye Lake and Keuka Lake the Saturday before Labor Day each year.
-(Conesus Lake holds their Ring of Fire celebrations on Fourth of July weekend)
+The Ring of Fire is held on Canandaigua Lake and Keuka Lake the Saturday before Labor Day each year.
+(Hoeoye Lake and Conesus Lake holds their Ring of Fire celebrations on Fourth of July weekend, as well as an additional Keuka Lake Festival of Lights on July 4th)

 The Ring of Fire is a spectacular site.
 Businesses and residents light flares along the shoreline, creating a ring of red lights around the lake and casting everything in an eerie red glow.
 This tradition stems from a Seneca Indian harvest festival where the Seneca would burn tobacco around the shore of the lake to give thanks for bountiful harvests.
 Many residents also choose to have private fireworks displays during that time.